Intraspecific predator interference promotes biodiversity in ecosystems: Results

-Generically, the consumption and interference processes are much quicker compared to the birth and death processes~\cite{wang2020overcome}, and thus in the derivation of the functional response, $\mathcal{F}({R_{l},C_{i}}) \equiv k_{il}x_{il}/C_{i}$ by the definition, the consumption and interference processes are supposed to be in fast equilibrium (i.e., $\dot{x}_{il}=0$, $\dot{y}_{i}=0$ and $\dot{z}_{ij}=0$ wherever applies).
-For scenarios involving all different types of pairwise encounters, we find that the functional response in the B-D model is a valid approximation only for a special case (Figures~\ref{S2}-\ref{S4}, referring to SI Sec.~\ref{beddington} for the rigorous forms and derivation details) with $d_{il}=0$ and $R_{l} \gg \sum\limits_{i=1}^{S_{C}} C_{i}$ ($i=1, \cdots, S_{C}$, $l=1$, $\cdots, S_{R}$).
+Generically, the consumption and interference processes are much quicker compared to the birth and death processes.
+Thus, in the derivation of the functional response, $\mathcal{F}({R_{l},C_{i}}) \equiv k_{il}x_{il}/C_{i}$, the consumption and interference processes are supposed to be in fast equilibrium.
+In all scenarios involving different types of pairwise encounters, the functional response in the B-D model is a good approximation only for a special case with $d_{il} \approx 0$ and $R_{l} \gg \sum\limits_{i=1}^{S_{C}} C_{i}$ (see Appendix-fig.~2 and Appendix~II for details).

-In Eq.~\ref{chasingequa}, the explicit form of function $g_{l}$ is unspecified.
-To facilitate further analysis, we assume that the population dynamics of the resources follow the same construction rule as that in the MacArthur’s consumer-resource model~\cite{macarthur1970species, chesson1990macarthur}.
+To facilitate further analysis, we assume that the population dynamics of the resources follows the same construction rule as that in MacArthur's consumer-resource model~\citep{macarthur1969, macarthur1970species, chesson1990macarthur}.
 Then,

-In the absence of consumers, biotic resources follow logistic population growth.
-Therefore, $R_{0}^{(l)}$ and $K_{0}^{(l)}$ represent the intrinsic growth rate and the carrying capacity of consumer species $R_{l}$, respectively.
-For abiotic resources, $R_{a}^{(l)}$ stands for the external resource supply rate of $R_{l}$, and $K_{0}^{(l)}$ is the abundance of $R_{l}$ at steady state without consumers.
-In fact, using dimensional analysis, we can make all parameters dimensionless (see SI Sec.~\ref{Dimensional}).
-For convenience, we use the same notations below, while all parameters are dimensionless unless otherwise specified.
-PNG
+In the absence of consumers, biotic resources exhibit logistic growth.
+Here, $\eta_{l}$ and $\kappa_{l}$ represent the intrinsic growth rate and the carrying capacity of species $R_{l}$.
+For abiotic resources, $\zeta_{l}$ stands for the external resource supply rate of $R_{l}$, and $\kappa_{l}$ is the abundance of $R_{l}$ at a steady state without consumers.
+For simplicity, we focus our analysis on abiotic resources, although all results generally apply to biotic resources as well.
+By applying dimensional analysis, we render all parameters dimensionless (see Appendix~VI).
+For convenience, we retain the same notations below, with all parameters considered dimensionless unless otherwise specified.